rockitconsulting/test.rockitizer/README.md

 <img alt="Concept of test data separation from environment configuration" src="docs/img/test_data_separation.png" width="450"  width="250" align="right"/>

-The following parts of the test.rpoject  supposed to be not environment dependent:
+The following parts of the test.project supposed to be  environment independent:
 - junit starter with assertions
 - test-plan with payloads
 - recorded test output (master record)

-- replay output
+**That's why they shall be committed in the source repository** and will be shared across users and environments.
+Write test onces and start it anywhere.

-That's why they shall be committed in the source repository (except replay output).
+* replay output is also environment neutral but generated during the test execution, thus not checked in.

-All the environment dependent properties belong to the test.project configuration files and basically contain the connector configurations.
+All the environment dependent properties belong to the test.project configuration files and basically contain the connector configurations, [see configuration](docs/USAGE.md#configuration).

 ## Getting started